darklang/docs/docs/walk-throughs/slack-channel-check.md

 ---
-title: Check for New Slack Channels
+title: "Walk-through: Check for New Slack Channels"
-sidebar_label: Check for New Slack Channels
+sidebar_label: "Slack: check for new channels"
 ---

 It can be hard to keep up with all of the changes in your Slack workspace!
 This